devonhackley/lambda-repeatedword/README.md

     - [x] You should use a query string parameter to pass in the sentence data.

 ## Issues:
--Testing my create function, didn't occur to me initially that I had to update the handler info so that it is pointing to the correct class/method
+- Testing my create function, didn't occur to me initially that I had to update the handler info so that it is pointing to the correct class/method
--Could not find out where the mapping template was located, then wasn't sure what belonged in there.
+- Could not find out where the mapping template was located, then wasn't sure what belonged in there.
 Once I figured that out, I didnt realize it had to be in a string format instead of an object.